Do You Know The 4 Key Differences Between Progesterone and Progestins?

 Difference No 1

 This is the easiest, most obvious and the simplest.
-One is natural the other is a chemical synthetic.
+One is natural to the body the other is a chemical synthetic.
 The natural hormone is progesterone and the manufactured progestins or progestogens that appear in the Pill/Coil/HRT are chemicals.

 Difference No 2